The information on these pages are a collection of both authentic Celtic

 Beltaine or Beltane

-Traditional date: April 30 and/or May 1
+Traditional date: May 1

-Actual astrological date: May 5th in 2008
+Actual astrological date: May 5 in 2021

 Midpoint between Spring Equinox and Summer Solstice